trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

 GPT-3 is able to learn from a simple intruction or a few examples in the prompt.
 This is called few-shot, or in context learning (@brown2020language).
-In the chat bot prompt above, I create a fictitious chat bot named Skippy, and instruct it to provide responses to users.
+In the chatbot prompt above, I create a fictitious chatbot named Skippy, and instruct it to provide responses to users.
 GPT-3 picks up on the back-and-forth format, `USER: {user input}` and `SKIPPY: {skippy response}`.
-GPT-3 understands that Skippy is a chat bot and the previous exchanges are a conversation, so that when we provide the next user input, "Skippy" will respond.
+GPT-3 understands that Skippy is a chatbot and the previous exchanges are a conversation, so that when we provide the next user input, "Skippy" will respond.

 ### Memorization

 Past exchanges between Skippy and the user get appended to the next prompt.
 Each time we give more user input and get more chatbot output, the prompt expands to incorporate this new exchange.
-This is how chatbots like Skippy and ChatGPT can **remember previous inputs.** There is a limit, however, to how much a GPT-3 chat bot can remember.
+This is how chatbots like Skippy and ChatGPT can **remember previous inputs.** There is a limit, however, to how much a GPT-3 chatbot can remember.

-Prompts can get massive after several exchanges, especially if we are using the chat bot to generate long responses like blog posts.
+Prompts can get massive after several exchanges, especially if we are using the chatbot to generate long responses like blog posts.
 Prompts sent to GPT-3 are converted into tokens, which are numerical representations of words or parts of words.
 This allows GPT-3 to efficiently process large amounts of text.
 There is a limit of <a href="https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them">4097 tokens (about 3000 words)</a> for the combined prompt and generated response for GPT-3 models, including ChatGPT.

 ### A Few Examples

-#### Therapy chat bot that asks about your day
+#### Therapy chatbot that asks about your day

 There are many different use cases of this expanding prompt technique.
-In my experience, ChatGPT will only ask follow ups if absolutely necessary or prompted to do so. **It is good at coming up with answer with little context.** It can sometimes, however, be helpful to have an AI chat bot ask follow ups.
+In my experience, ChatGPT will only ask follow ups if absolutely necessary or prompted to do so. **It is good at coming up with answer with little context.** It can sometimes, however, be helpful to have an AI chatbot ask follow ups.
 Below is an example prompt for a therapy chatbot that asks about the user's day.

 <div style={{textAlign: 'left'}}>
   <img src={Therapy} style={{width: "700px"}} />